-Both you and your child need kindness when dealing with the challenge of schoolrelated anxiety.
+Both you and your child need kindness when dealing with the challenge of school-related anxiety.
 We need to acknowledge that attending school is not easy for a lot of young people who are still developing their skills to deal with their mental health and the challenges that life provides them.

-As parents or carers, we must acknowledge the impact of school-related distress on ourselves.
-We must strive to maintain our hope and our connection with our child during this challenge, and we must also believe in and support ourselves, acknowledging that this is a common struggle for parents and carers and it is not a sign that we are a failure in some way.

-With the right support provided to your family and to your child, school-related anxiety will end.
+As parents we must acknowledge the impact of school-related distress on ourselves.
+We must strive to maintain our hope and our connection with our son or daughter during this challenge.
+And we must also believe in and support ourselves, acknowledging that this is a common struggle for parents and it is not a sign that we are a failure in some way.
+With support for your family and support for your child, school related-anxiety will end.

-Parent Line NSW counsellors are available to support parents and carers across NSW with issues such as school-related anxiety and distress.
+Parent Line counsellors are available to support and assist families across NSW with issues such as school-related anxiety and distress.